postgresml/postgresml/pgml-docs/docs/user_guides/setup/quick_start_with_docker.md

 ## Quick Start

-Here is a simple PostgresML worklow to get you started.
+Here is a simple PostgresML workflow to get you started.
 We'll import a Scikit dataset, train a couple models on it, and fetch real time predictions, all using only SQL.

 1. Import the `digits` dataset: